Gorshin FInancial Group Inc

 Americans’ top worries about crime are “having your personal, credit card or financial information stolen by computer hackers” and “being the victim of identity theft” according to a Gallup survey published in late 2017.
 In a world that is going increasingly digital, we must all adapt, and retirees are no exception.
-A few years back, for example, the Social Security Administration briefly did away with mailing out annual paper statements and tried having everyone download this information from the government website.
+For example, a few years back, the Social Security Administration briefly did away with mailing out annual paper statements and tried having everyone download this information from the government website.
 Cybersecurity consciousness is necessary to help keep your financial assets safe and secure.
-In this article, we briefly present five ideas that won’t cost a dime but do require a little investment of your time.
+This article briefly presents five ideas that won’t cost a dime but do require a little investment of your time.

 From the Social Security Administration’s website: “Create your account today and take away the risk of someone else trying to create one in your name, even if they obtain your Social Security number.”
-Or as cybersecurity researcher Brian Krebs puts it, “If you don’t plant your flag someone might do it for you.”
-Even if you are years away from collecting benefits and have doubts whether the program will still be viable, plant your flag for practical reasons.
+Or, as cybersecurity researcher Brian Krebs puts it, “If you don’t plant your flag, someone might do it for you.”
+Plant your flag for practical reasons, even if you are years away from collecting benefits and have doubts whether the program will still be viable.
 Moreover, having access to the latest statement greatly helps your advisor perform more accurate retirement income planning.
-In order to combat fraudulent online activity or if you can’t accurately answer the online verification questions, you can alternatively present identification in person at your local Social Security office.
+To combat fraudulent online activity, or if you can’t accurately answer the online verification questions, you can alternatively present identification in person at your local Social Security office.
 You will receive a one-time access code to help set up your online account.

 Use a password manager and two-factor authentication.
 Check the integrity of your existing online credentials at a website like Have I Been Pwned (HIBP).
 For example, you can type in your e-mail address and see if it has been compromised in any past data breaches.
 Then click on the ‘Passwords’ section and type in a password you might be using to see the frequency of its use in past hacks.
 The password ‘welcome’ has been seen about 235,000 times before when websites have been compromised.
 It’s advisable then to use a password from a password manager that contains a random string of letters, numbers, and symbols.
 Two-factor authentication involves using a phone’s short message service (SMS) or an app like Google Authenticator to provide a second layer of verification.